-The power of the toric IOL may be calculated using a calculation scheme published in the literature or online , but is most commonly calculated using a calculator program provided by the manufacturer.
+The power of the toric IOL may be calculated using a calculation scheme published in the literature^{22, 23} or online14, but is most commonly calculated using a calculator program provided by the manufacturer.
 Most manufacturers currently use a fixed ratio between cylinder power at the IOL plane and corneal plane.
-However, as shown by Goggin et al, the effective cylinder power of the IOL at the corneal plane is determined by the estimated lens position and spheroequivalent power of the IOL.
-Therefore, the relation between cylinder power at the IOL plane and at the corneal plane is not a fixed amount.
-To calculate the effective cylinder power at the corneal plane, the IOL spherical and cylindrical power are first converted into the two principal lens powers, after which both lens powers are calculated to the corneal plane using a standard vertex formula.
-The difference between both lens powers at the corneal plane is then used to select the most appropriate IOL cylinder power.
-Especially in patients with high myopia or high hyperopia the fixed ratio used by manufactures is incorrect and may result in overcorrection and undercorrection, respectively.
+However, as shown by Goggin et al, the effective cylinder power of the IOL at the corneal plane is determined by the estimated lens position and spheroequivalent power of the IOL.24 Therefore, the relation between cylinder power at the IOL plane and at the corneal plane is not a fixed amount.^{24, 25} To calculate the effective cylinder power at the corneal plane, the IOL spherical and cylindrical power are first converted into the two principal lens powers, after which both lens powers are calculated to the corneal plane using a standard vertex formula.
+The difference between both lens powers at the corneal plane is the corneal plane is the most appropriate IOL cylinder power.26 Especially in patients with high myopia or high hyperopia the fixed ratio used by manufactures is incorrect and may result in overcorrection and undercorrection, respectively.27 corneal astigmatism following a 2.2 mm superior incision was -0.10 \pm 0.52 D at 12 months postoperatively.

-Another factor to consider in toric IOL calculation is the expected (vector) change in corneal astigmatism induced by the incision.
-As shown in Chapter 1, most toric IOLs require a 2.2 mm incision for implantation.
-In our study (Chapter 8), the change in corneal astigmatism following a 2.2 mm superior incision was -0.10 $\pm$ 0.52 D at 12 months postoperatively.
 This amount was not significantly different from zero.
-Other studies using a vector analysis to analyse SICA have found values ranging from -0.10 to -0.40 D. 18, 23, 28, 29 Even though the mean amount of SICA in our study was only -0.10 D, the relatively large standard deviation indicates a large variability.
-It is not possible to estimate the exact SICA preoperatively, since the patients' biomechanical response of the cornea is unpredictable and depends on many factors including incision location and size, amount of corneal astigmatism, suture use and patient age.
-30-35 The most accurate method for surgeons is to determine their own SICA based on (vector) changes in corneal astigmatism.
+Other studies using a vector analysis to analyse SICA have found values ranging from -0.10 to -0.40 D.^{18, 23, 28, 29} Even though the mean amount of SICA in our study was only -0.10 D, the relatively large standard deviation indicates a large variability.
+It is not possible to estimate the exact SICA preoperatively, since the patients' biomechanical response of the cornea is unpredictable and depends on many factors including incision location and size, amount of corneal astigmatism, suture use and patient age.30-35 The most accurate method for surgeons is to determine their own SICA based on (vector) changes in corneal astigmatism.
 In patients with irregular astigmatism due to, for example, keratoconus, the SICA may be more unpredictable (Chapter 9).
-Finally, the test-retest variability of measuring astigmatism magnitudes is 0.14 to 0.18 D, which indicates that a proportion of the SICA may be due to test-retest variations (Chapter 2).
+Finally, the test-retest variability of measuring astigmatism magnitudes is 0.14 to 0.18 D, which indicates that a proportion of the SICA may be due to test-retest variations (Chapter 2).36